Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 ### 1. Should I reach out to professors/PIs beforehand?
 Some say yes, some say no. I say yes.

 Reaching out was incredibly helpful for me.
-For each program, I reached out to 1-3 professors whose work I was really excited about and asked if they were taking students this next year.
+For each program, I reached out to 1-3 professors whose work I was really excited about and asked if they were taking students this next year ([here's a template!](https://docs.google.com/document/d/1ccbm20W6QgcMub9QrR3JJUKEdfTBctc6/edit?usp=sharing&ouid=114516925182489553196&rtpof=true&sd=true)).
 Most of them responded and I even got to zoom with a few of them!
 Reaching out gave me a good sense of who might be interested in my work, got me more comfortable with having research-based discussions with potential PIs, and opened doors (through name recognition) that I don’t think would have been opened otherwise.

 ### 2. Should anyone read my application materials?